 She felt dead, but she lived on.
 She probably thought about suicide.
 Maybe she thought that if she just let loose and screamed out at God in all of her pain and anger, He would strike her dead and she wouldn’t have to go on like this any longer.
 Maybe that’s why she said what she did.

 We don’t know what ever happened to her.
 We don’t know if she lived or died.
 We aren’t given the end of her story.
-We only know that she uttered her one fateful line, and was never heard from again.
+We only know that she spoke her one fateful line, and was never heard from again.

 God rewarded Job’s faithfulness with complete healing and restoration.
 All of his wealth was restored in double portions, and he was blessed with ten more children.